cosmofur/EX716/README.md

 Unused code is never assembled into the application.

 This allows large libraries to remain practical while keeping executables compact.

+When a dynamic library is filtered, `cpu.py` creates a generated `dynlib_*` copy in the system temporary directory and assembles that generated file.
+Normal runs, including `-g` debugger sessions, remove these generated files on exit and prune older generated copies for the same source library when creating a new one.
+Use `-K` with `-g` when you intentionally want to keep the generated `dynlib_*` file for deeper inspection.
+On Linux, WSL, and Termux these files normally live under `/tmp`; on native Windows they use Python's system temp directory.

 ---